smwarsh/100-days-of-code/log.md

 ### Day 36: September 17, 2018

-**Today's Progress**: Chose datefns as the library I want to use to deal with dates in Thrift.
-Spent awhile trying to figure out how on Earth to use that library in my code?!
+**Today's Progress**: I chose datefns as the library I want to use to deal with dates in Thrift.
+I spent awhile trying to figure out how on Earth to use that library in my code?!

 **Time Spent Coding**: 1h 0m